Practice Your Skills and Expand Your Possibilities!

 Lead a Workshop at the Teaching Academy

-Each year OPD coaches multiple presenters to create a workshop (virtual and in person) for the Teaching Academy!
-Presenters talk about a range of topics, such as inclusive classrooms, active learning, preparing for class, ungrading, the first day, syllabi, getting your students to discuss and write, and more!
+Each year OPD coaches multiple presenters to create a workshop (virtual and in-person) for the Teaching Academy!
+Presenters talk about a range of topics, such as active learning, preparing for class, grading, the first day, syllabi, getting your students to discuss and write, and more!
 Presenters often use this experience to transition to a career at a center for teaching, faculty support, or a career in the classroom!
 Apply in the spring.

 Public Writing Fellows